Akseli Gallen-Kallela

-Akseli Gallen-Kallela (26 April 1865 – 7 March 1931) was a Finnish painter who is best known for his illustrations of the Kalevala, the Finnish national epic.
+Akseli Gallen-Kallela (born Axel Waldemar Gallén; 26 April 1865 – 7 March 1931) was a Finnish painter who is best known for his illustrations of the Kalevala, the Finnish national epic.
 His work is considered a very important aspect of the Finnish national identity.
-He changed his name from Gallén to Gallen-Kallela in 1907.
+He finnicized his name from Gallén to Gallen-Kallela in 1907.

 Life and career

 Early life

-Gallen-Kallela was born Axel Waldemar Gallén in Pori, Finland, in a Swedish-speaking family.
+Gallen-Kallela was born on 26 April 1865, in Pori, to a Swedish-speaking family.
 His father Peter Gallén worked as police chief and lawyer.
 Gallen-Kallela was raised in Tyrvää.
-At the age of 11 he was sent to Helsinki to study at a grammar school, because his father opposed his ambition to become a painter.
+At age 11, he was sent to Helsinki to study at a grammar school, because his father opposed his ambition to become a painter.
 After his father's death in 1879, Gallen-Kallela attended drawing classes at the Finnish Art Society (1881–1884) and studied privately under Adolf von Becker.

 Paris

-In 1884 he moved to Paris, to study at the Académie Julian.
+In 1884, he moved to Paris, to study at the Académie Julian.
 In Paris he became friends with the Finnish painter Albert Edelfelt, the Norwegian painter Carl Dørnberger, and the Swedish writer August Strindberg.
 During this period he traveled back and forth between Finland and Paris.

 Mary Slöör

 He married Mary Slöör in 1890.
-The couple had three children, Impi Marjatta, Kirsti and Jorma.
+The couple had three children: Impi Marjatta (1891-1895), Kirsti (1896-1980) and Jorma.
 On their honeymoon to East Karelia, Gallen-Kallela started collecting material for his depictions of the Kalevala.
-This period is characterized by romantic paintings of the Kalevala, such as the Aino Myth, and by several landscape paintings, although by 1894 the influence of symbolism is heavily visible in his works.
+His work during this period is characterized by romantic paintings of the Kalevala, such as the Aino Myth, and by several landscape paintings, although by 1894 the influence of symbolism is heavily visible in his works.

 Berlin and tragedy

 In December 1894, Gallen-Kallela moved to Berlin to oversee the joint exhibition of his works with the works of Norwegian painter Edvard Munch.
 At the time Gallen-Kallela also designed a grand cabin called Kalela for his family far from everything on the shore of Lake Ruovesi.
 It was built from dead standing pine by 13 local carpenters in a year from 1894 to 1895.

-In March 1895, his trip was ended when he received a telegram that his daughter Impi Marjatta had died from diphtheria.
-This would prove to be a turning point in his work.
-While his works had previously been romantic, after his daughter's death Gallen-Kallela painted more aggressive works.
-In the years 1896–1899 he painted what are considered his most famous works: The Defense of the Sampo, Lemminkäinen's Mother, Joukahainen's Revenge and Kullervo's Curse.
+In March 1895, his trip was ended when he received a telegram that his daughter Impi Marjatta had died from diphtheria, which would prove to be a turning point in his work.
+His works had been romantic, but after his daughter's death, Gallen-Kallela's works became more aggressive.
+From 1896 to 1899, he painted what are considered his most famous works: The Defense of the Sampo, Lemminkäinen's Mother, Joukahainen's Revenge and Kullervo's Curse.
 In May 1895, Gallen and Mary visited London, with his intent being the purchase of a graphic art press.
-While there he also learned about stained glass.
+There, he also learned about stained glass.
 At the end of 1897 the family took a trip to Florence, also visiting Pompeii, where he studied the art of frescoes.